gpwclark/watcher/README.md

 # Website Change Tracker

-Automatically track changes to websites and generate RSS feeds with a beautiful GitHub Pages site.
+Automatically track changes to websites and generate RSS feeds with a GitHub Pages site.

 ## What You Get

-- 📊 A hosted webpage showing all changes to tracked websites
+-  A hosted webpage showing all changes to tracked websites
-- 📰 RSS feeds for each tracked site
+-  RSS feeds for each tracked site with a link to a plain html file that is mostly what you want.
-- 🔍 Visual diffs showing exactly what changed
+-  Visual diffs showing exactly what changed
-- 📅 Complete history of all changes
+-  Complete history of all changes
-- 🚀 Zero infrastructure - runs entirely on GitHub Actions
+-  Zero infrastructure - runs entirely on GitHub Actions

 View live example: [https://gpwclark.github.io/watcher/](https://gpwclark.github.io/watcher/)

-## Quick Start (2 Minutes)
+## Quick Start

-### 1. Create Your Repository

-Use this repository as a template or create your own with these two files:
+### 1. Use this repository as a template or create your own with these two files:

 **`sites.toml`** - List the websites you want to track:
 ```toml